 The curation process encompasses several steps and starts with the counselling of researchers before and during data collection in order to support systematic preparation of research data.
 Subsequently, the process includes data delivery and anonymisation scrutiny within a secure technical environment, the review of context materials, compilation and cataloguing of metadata, and contextualisation by a study report.
 The preparatory work serves as background for publishing the dataset`s metadata and study report and to assign persistent identifiers (DOIs) in order to ensure citability and comply with the FAIR principles.

 This Data Snack will introduce the workflows necessary for data sharing, and raise attention to the resources required by social science researchers and specialised research data centres.

 Dr. Susanna Prepeliczay has longstanding empirical experience in qualitative social research using a variety of methods.
 Since August 2022, she works at the RDC Qualiservice and coordinates the curation department.
 Her tasks include the counselling of scientists and research projects in order to ensure a cooperative preparation and management of qualitative research data.
 Moreover, she is responsible for the DFG funded collaboration between Qualiservice and GESIS and USB Cologne within the FID Sociology (SocioHub).

 WHERE AND WHEN?

-The info event will take place online via Zoom from 1:00 to 1:30pm.
-There will be a 15-minute presentation followed by an open forum for questions and discussion.
-The slides with tips and helpful links will be provided at the end of each session.
+The info event will take place from 1:00 to 1:30pm via Zoom.
+There will be a 15-20 minute presentation followed by an open forum for questions and discussion.
 We look forward to exciting discussions!